~/wellseasoned.dev

 What Skills Will Thrive in an AI Engineering world

 Code generation costs are approaching zero.
 Not zero in a literal sense—tokens cost money—but in the way that matters: dramatically cheaper than human hours.
 The result is an explosion of software entering the world.
-SemiAnalysis reported1 in February 2026 that Claude Code now authors 4% of all public GitHub commits—roughly 135,000 per day.
-That doubled from ~2% in January.
+In February 2026 that Claude Code now authors 4% of all public GitHub commits—roughly 135,000 per day.
+That doubled from ~2% in January1.
 At current trajectory, they project 20%+ of daily commits by end of 2026.

-So what happens to developers when anyone can generate code?
+There is a looming question in the tech industry: “what happens to developers when anyone can generate code?”

-But obsolescence isn’t necessarily the pattern.
-When spreadsheets automated accounting calculations, we didn’t get fewer accountants—we got more complex financial analysis.
-When ATMs automated tellers, bank employment went up because cheaper transactions meant more branches.
-The work didn’t disappear.
-It changed.
+While large step-function changes in tech do have real short-term impacts the longer term consequences tend to be less dire; when spreadsheets automated accounting calculations, we didn’t get fewer accountants—we got more complex financial analysis.
 Automation tends to expand what’s possible and changes the value of skillsets.
 Cheap code generation doesn’t eliminate the need for skilled developers—it changes what skills matter.
+And this is especially salient when you consider how much code is about to enter the world.

 The Operators.
 There’s a canyon between “I built a prototype on the weekend” and “it serves a million users reliably.”
 People who run large-scale production systems will be busy.
 Security, stability, performance at scale—these are harder problems than ever.
 AI can generate code, but it can’t operate resilient distributed systems.
 Not yet, anyway.

-Organizations are discovering that moving AI from experiments to production reveals infrastructure challenges they didn’t see coming.
-As TFiR’s analysis8 puts it: enterprises are moving beyond hype into the hard work of integrating AI into production systems where reliability, governance, and scale matter more than demos.
-Most organizations know how to train a model but don’t yet know how to run one reliably in production at the scale that real business value demands.
+Organizations are discovering that moving AI from experiments to production reveals infrastructure challenges they didn’t see coming4.
+There is real hard work integrating AI into production systems where reliability, governance, and scale matter more than demos.

 The Builders.
 People with ideas who always saw code as a means to an end.
 They cared more about the problem than the syntax.
 Now the barrier between idea and prototype is nearly gone.
 They can iterate faster, test assumptions, ship experiments.
-Amazon used Amazon Q Developer to migrate over 30,000 applications9 from Java 8 to Java 17 in hours instead of weeks, saving 4,500 developer-years and $260 million annually.
-Code was never the bottleneck for them—execution speed was.
-Now they have leverage.
+For them writing the code, building the systems was always a bottle neck, something that slowed their speed of execution down.

 What’s Left